INASCON22/INASCON22/registration.md

 #### INASCON 2023 is *the* perfect opportunity to present your research and interests!

 We highly encourage you to apply for a talk or to present a poster.
 INASCON 2023 is a great chance to practice how to present your research in an international, scientific and safe space among fellow students.
+On top of that, there will be a prize for the best poster and best talk – a camera set by Nikon!

 *You have never made or presented a poster before?
 You don’t know what to put on your poster since you haven't started your Master's thesis/PhD yet?*